open-policy-agent/opa/docs/docs/policy-reference/_examples/numbers/abs/normalize-delta/intro.md

 <!-- markdownlint-disable MD041 -->

 `abs` returns the absolute value of a number.
-Policies often use it when a delta may be negative but only the magnitude matters for a threshold check.
+Policies often use it when comparing an observed metric against an expected baseline where deviation in either direction must not exceed a configured tolerance.